Bordeaux: Sport

 The 41,458-capacity Nouveau Stade de Bordeaux is the largest stadium in Bordeaux.
 The stadium was opened in 2015 and replaced the Stade Chaban-Delmas, which was a venue for the FIFA World Cup in 1938 and 1998, as well as the 2007 Rugby World Cup.
 In the 1938 FIFA World Cup, it hosted a violent quarter-final known as the Battle of Bordeaux.
 The ground was formerly known as the Stade du Parc Lescure until 2001, when it was renamed in honour of the city's long-time mayor, Jacques Chaban-Delmas.

-There are two major sport teams in Bordeaux, Girondins de Bordeaux is the football team, playing in Ligue 2, the second tier of French football.
+There are two major sport teams in Bordeaux, Girondins de Bordeaux is the football team who, following administrative relegation, currently play in Championnat National 2, the fourth tier of French football.
+They are one of the most successful clubs in France, with six Division 1/Ligue 1 titles.
 Union Bordeaux Bègles is a rugby team in the Top 14 in the Ligue Nationale de Rugby.
 Skateboarding, rollerblading, and BMX biking are activities enjoyed by many young inhabitants of the city.
-Bordeaux is home to a beautiful quay which runs along the Garonne river.
+Bordeaux is home to a quay which runs along the Garonne river.
 On the quay there is a skate-park divided into three sections.
 One section is for Vert tricks, one for street style tricks, and one for little action sports athletes with easier features and softer materials.
 The skate-park is very well maintained by the municipality.